-The rate of return on investments (net of investment fees) for the year ended December 31, 2021 was 18.9%, a 12.3% increase compared to the fiscal year 2020 rate of return of 6.6%.
+The rate of return on investments (net of investment fees) for the year ended December 31, 2022 was negative 6.5%, a 25.4% decrease compared to the fiscal year 2021 rate of return of 18.9%.
 Returns are calculated using geometrically-linked, time and asset-weighted returns, net of investment manager fees.
-The Fund outperformed the benchmark performance by 6.1%.
-The annualized rate of return (net of fees) for the last three and five periods ended December 31, 2021 were 14.5% and 11.1%, respectively.
-The positive rate of return is attributable to positive returns across all of the major asset classes the Fund was invested in over the three- and five- year periods.
+The Fund's performance declined along with the majority of the stock and bond markets.
+However, the Fund outperformed the benchmark performance by 4.1%.
+The annualized rate of return (net of fees) for the last three and five periods ended December 31, 2022 were 5.8% and 6.4%, respectively.

-The Investment Section beginning on page 62 gives detailed information on the ERS's investment policies.
-See page 72 of this report for a table showing the asset allocation targets established by the Board and actual asset allocation of the System's assets at December 31, 2021.
+The Investment Section beginning on page 56 gives detailed information on the ERS's investment policies.
+See page 67 of this report for a table showing the asset allocation targets established by the Board and actual asset allocation of the System's assets at December 31, 2022.